jedisct1/webassembly-benchmarks/2021-Q1/README.md

 Libsodium (especially `1.0.18-stable`) doesn't have optimized code for ARM CPUs, so native code has little to no advantage over a WebAssembly equivalent.

-I use prepackaged software here.
+This time, I used prepackaged software.

 `WAVM` supports `aarch64` CPUs, but doesn't provide pre-compiled binaries, and compiling LLVM on my router would take forever.
 So, I had to pass on it for now.